 If you sustained injuries in an accident involving an ambulance, fire truck, or police car, you might be entitled to compensation.
-The Augusta truck accident lawyers of Chris Hudson Law Group know how to investigate cases like yours and hold negligent drivers liable for their wrongdoing.
+The emergency vehicle accident lawyers of Chris Hudson Law Group in Augusta, GA know how to investigate cases like yours and hold negligent drivers liable for their wrongdoing.

 Anyone driving an emergency vehicle knows they must follow traffic laws just like any other driver.
 However, they’re allowed to break specific rules if they’re responding to an emergency.
 This could place the occupants of other vehicles at risk of serious harm.
 Even if the police officer or EMT uses their lights and sirens to proceed through a red light, they might not see someone already in the intersection and cause a collision.